lozbigrave/Cisco_Config_Backup/README.md

 Use this simple setup to automatically login to a Cisco network device (from a Linux box) and download its configuration to a TFTP server.
 Your Cisco device should be SSH enabled, but this can also work with telnet.
 See ‘telnet example.txt’

-This is tested on a Cisco 3500 series switch using SSH, and telnet to a Ubuiqity switch.
+This is tested on a fabulous Cisco 3500 series switch stack using SSH, and also telnet to a crappy generic switch.

 Setting it up: